jjg/jsfs/docs/journal.md

 > This also decides the config format going forward, its JSON.

 This does mean that all JSFS 5 servers will have a "local storage" blockdriver since this "boot block" will need to be readable as the server starts-up, but it could be limited to startup/restart time if desired.
-Theres also the matter of deciding if this jnode gets copied/replicated/etc. to other persistence areas, etc. but those details can be worked-out once I'm sure this will work at all.
+There's also the matter of deciding if this jnode gets copied/replicated/etc. to other persistence areas, etc. but those details can be worked-out once I'm sure this will work at all.

-Part of this will also be adding a startup check that walks the operatoe through creating the config if none is found (maybe even via optional web interface), defining standards for where this jnode file is stored, maybe providing a comand argument to pass a custom location (or complete jnode file?), etc.
+Part of this will also be adding a startup check that walks the operator through creating the config if none is found (maybe even via optional web interface), defining standards for where this jnode file is stored, maybe providing a command argument to pass a custom location (or complete jnode file?), etc.

 There's a lot of interesting applications for this beyond basic configuration.
 For example, it provides a means for a server admin to provision host/domains as adding them will require the root access key.
 An admin could create the host's root directory using the root-root access key and then set the domain's root access key to something known by the domain's admin.